dequelabs/axe-core-nuget/packages/selenium/README.md

 ### `AxeBuilder.UseLegacyMode(boolean legacyMode = true)`

 Set the frame testing method to "legacy mode".
 In this mode, axe will not open a blank page in which to aggregate its results.
-This can be used in an environment where opening a blank page is causes issues.
+This can be used in an environment where opening a blank page causes issues.

 With legacy mode turned on, axe will fall back to its test solution prior to the 4.3 release, but with cross-origin frame testing disabled.
 The frame-tested rule will report which frames were untested.